ruraj/beginners/README.md

   1. `git checkout <level>`
   2. Continue working and committing changes working down from step 6 again.

-I will do a live briefing of these steps when, but you may use this as a cheatsheet for git commands.
+I will do a live briefing of these steps during the test, but you may use this as a cheatsheet for git commands.

 Don't worry if you cannot solve the advanced problems.
 Those are actually going to be your targets as you learn during the first weeks of internship.